 Santander UK recognises the importance of fostering relationships with its principal stakeholders and that this is key to the long-term success of our business.
 We understand the importance of acting fairly and responsibly between members of the Company.
-For more information, see Section 172: Stakeholder Voice.

 Streamlined Energy & Carbon Reporting (SECR)